QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Introduction

 Existing query rewrite approaches typically rely on predefined rewrite rules~\cite{apache,volcano,pg,lr,lr_demo, querybooster,llm-r2,r-bot}.
 Heuristic-based methods apply these rules in a fixed order derived from practical experience~\cite{apache,volcano,pg}.
 However, such fixed orders often fail to generalize across different environments and query patterns.
 Thus, machine learning (ML)-based methods train models on rewrite histories to predict which rules to use and the order in which to apply them~\cite{lr,lr_demo}.
 Recently, some approaches have explored the use of Large Language Models (LLMs) to select rewrite rules and determine their application order based on domain knowledge~\cite{llm-r2,r-bot}.

-However, even state-of-the-art query rewrite approaches can handle only a small subset of queries and may lead to performance regressions~\cite{lr,llm-r2,r-bot}.
+However, the above approaches can handle only a small subset of queries and may lead to performance regressions~\cite{lr,llm-r2,r-bot}.
 This limitation stems from the intrinsic challenges of rule-based query rewrite.
 First, the rich features of SQL and the nuances of semantics make it rather difficult to discover and verify new rewrite rules~\cite{extensible,hottsql,wetune}.
 Even state-of-the-art rule discovery system~\cite{wetune} can only support a narrow subset of operators.
 Second, fixed rewrite rules rely on pattern matching and therefore are fundamentally unable to optimize unseen or complex query patterns~\cite{Leis2015, querybooster, slabcity}.
 Third, many effective rewrite strategies cannot be expressed by rewrite rules~\cite{slabcity}.
 For example, the Common Table Expressions (CTE) conversion in Example \ref{example:1} cannot be captured by rewrite rules.
 This is because such conversion requires explicit control over evaluation order and sub-plan sharing, which is beyond the scope of relational-algebra rewrite rules~\cite{graefe1993query,wetune,apache}.

 Given these limitations, we revisit the query rewrite problem from the perspective of human experts and identify three key capabilities that humans exhibit, but rule-based systems lack.
-(1) Humans can perform rewrites that follow rules but go beyond the expressiveness of pattern matching (Example \ref{example:1}).
-(2) Experts can apply intent-oriented rewrites that capture the underlying goal of the query, which are not easily expressed as explicit rules (Example \ref{example:2}).
-(3) Humans can conduct context-aware rewrites by considering the underlying data distributions and cost estimates provided by the query optimizer (Example~\ref{example:3}).
+(1) Humans can perform rewrites that follow certain rules but exceed the expressiveness of standard pattern matching, and in some cases, go beyond what can be captured by formal rewrite rules (Example~\ref{example:1}).
+(2) Humans can conduct context-aware rewrites by considering the underlying data distributions and cost estimates provided by the query optimizer (Example~\ref{example:2}).
+(3) Experts can apply intent-oriented rewrites that capture the underlying goal of the query, which are not easily expressed as explicit rules (Example \ref{example:3}).

-\begin{example} \textit{Query Rewrite beyond Rewrite Rules.} Figure \ref{fig:example} (a) is a simplified query from the DSB benchmark~\cite{ding2021dsb}.
+\begin{example} \textit{Query Rewrite Beyond Rewrite Rules.} Figure \ref{fig:example} (a) is a simplified query from the DSB benchmark~\cite{ding2021dsb}.
 To avoid repeated calculation of nested subqueries, Figure \ref{fig:example} (b) rewrites them using Common Table Expressions (CTEs).
 This enables the database engine to compute intermediate results once and reuse them, leading to a \textbf{37.5 $\times$} reduction in query latency in our experimental setup. \end{example}